 What is a settlement agreement?

-Settlement agreements – currently in the news – are typically an agreement where the employee is paid a sum of money in exchange for signing away claims against their employer.
+Settlement agreements are typically an agreement where you as the employee are paid a sum of money in exchange for signing away claims against your employer.
+How much you receive as part of a settlement agreement can depend on a number of factors.

 Such agreements are voluntary and can be offered at any time during the employment relationship or afterwards.
 Both parties may view a settlement agreement as a way of making a ‘clean break’ from the employment relationship, but they can also be used as a means of resolving an ongoing dispute in the workplace with an employee who remains employed.